netsmile/couchtransform/README.md

 # couchtransform
-Utility to perform mass transformations of Couch DB documents
+Couch DB utility to perform mass transformations of documents